 salt, to taste

-Version 3 – yields a more substantial broth (my personal favorite)
+Version 3 – yields a more substantial broth (my family recipe, not as widely known)

 3 tablespoons unsalted butter